patkepa/patkepa/README.md

 That's all.

-But if you desire more;
+But if you desire to know more;

 check me out at https://kepa.pm